Shift Work Statistics 2026: Data, Risks, Industries

 - Shift workers report 33% higher rates of depression and anxiety

-- Social isolation is a major factor. working when friends and family are off
+- Social isolation is a major factor because people work when friends and family are off

 - Rotating shifts are worse than fixed night shifts for mental health outcomes